 Let go of your spouse’s past attempts at sobriety.

 You may reflect on how past attempts at sobriety failed and how those experiences shape your perspective on a potential outcome next.
-It can be discouraging if your spouse has returned to drinking after a visit to detox or a brief stay in an inclient program.
+It can be discouraging if your spouse has returned to drinking after a visit to detox or a brief stay in an inpatient program.
 Judging what’s possible based on what’s already happened won’t allow you or your spouse to see sober living as something within reach.

 Take time to face your fears.